 Another adventure can be found by heading north along the beach as far as you can to discover the shallow tidepools and seashell fossils locked in the rock formations making an appearance from years of erosion.

-French Beach Provincial Park offers green space for the family to play, beautiful scenery riddled with driftwood, lush forests and creeks.
+French Beach Provincial Park offers green space for the family to play, and beautiful scenery riddled with driftwood, lush forests and creeks.
 Take in the fantastic views of Juan de Fuca Strait and always keep your eyes open for gray whales, orcas, seals, otters and eagles.

 Parking: Large parking lot separate from the campground room for RVs if arrive early on Weekends.